biohack-me/biohack-me.github.io/code_of_conduct.md

 # Consequences

-Participants asked to stop any harassing behavior are expected to comply immediately.
+Anyone asked to stop any harassing behavior is expected to comply immediately.

 If a participant engages in harassing behavior, Biohack.me organizers may take any action we deem appropriate, up to and including banning from all Biohack.me spaces and identification of the participant as a harasser to other grinding community members or the general public.